vrppaul/spaceship/README.md

 # 🔧 Developing the project
-To build and run the project in an editable mode:
+To build and run the project in the editable mode:
 1) create new virtual environment `python3 -m venv venv` and activate it `source venv/bin/activate`
-2) Install the project in an editable mode from the project root `pip install -e .`
+2) Install the project in the editable mode from the project root `pip install -e .`

 ## List of emojies to prettify commits